gsarti/website-content/content/authors/gsarti/_index.md

 - Visitors
 ---

-Welcome to my website! 👋 I am a PhD student at the [Computational Linguistics Group](https://www.rug.nl/research/clcg/research/cl/) of the University of Groningen and member of the [InDeep consortium](https://projects.illc.uva.nl/indeep/), working on user-centric interpretability for neural machine translation.
-I am also the main developer of the [Inseq](https://github.com/inseq-team/inseq) library.
+Welcome to my website! 👋 I am a PhD student at the [Natural Language Processing group](https://www.rug.nl/research/clcg/research/cl/) (GroNLP 🐮) & the [InCLoW research team](https://inclow-lm.github.io/) at the University of Groningen.
+I'm also a member of the [InDeep consortium](https://projects.illc.uva.nl/indeep/), working on user-centric interpretability for multilingual generation and machine translation.
 My supervisors are [Arianna Bisazza](http://www.cs.rug.nl/~bisazza/), [Malvina Nissim](https://malvinanissim.github.io/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me).

 <br>